VetRehab Services

 veterinary osteopathy

 Veterinary osteopathy is a wholistic approach to health, and offers a broad range of hands-on treatment techniques.
+We think about the whole body, not just an individual part.
+For example, if you have a sore knee, you’ll often end up with a sore back because you’re walking weirdly trying to make your knee not hurt.
+Animals do that, too, and osteopathy is a great way to help them.
 Having lots of tools in the toolbox means I can choose the ones that I think will work best for your pet, as well as being able to adjust for their preferences.
 I’m also qualified in animal chiropractic, and use a variety of myofascial and physiotherapy techniques.

 Jack Russell dog looking quizzical.